sisidra/scalegrease/README.md

 together in a single module.
 Such a sequence of tasks is regarded as a single job from a scalegrease point of view.

+Many jobs are parameterised, e.g. on date.
+The dispatch mechanism or the execution mechanism should fill in the dynamic parameters.

 Arbitration
 -----------